jdstmporter/redlock-py/README.md

 redlock-py - extendable Redis distributed locks in Python

-This python lib implements the Redis-based distributed lock manager algorithm [described in this blog post](http://redis.io/topics/distlock).
+This python lib implements the Redis-based distributed lock manager algorithm [described in this blog post](http://redis.io/topics/distlock), including the ability to extend locks.

 To create a lock manager: